 The Highlands Center for Natural History is a regional hub for lifelong learning through outdoor education.
 We nurture a meaningful sense of place and foster an appreciation for and knowledge of the Central Arizona Highlands.
-The development of both onsite and offsite programs and partnerships provides opportunities for our community to understand the connections between humanity and the natural world, inspiring all to live in a respectful and sustainable way.
+The development of both onsite and offsite outdoor education programs and partnerships provides opportunities for our community to understand the connections between humanity and the natural world, inspiring all to live in a respectful and sustainable way.

 The Center is guided by the following five core values in achieving its mission and vision:

 - Wonder: We value giving everyone the opportunity to discover and experience the awe and wonder of nature.

 - Reverence: We respect, honor and celebrate the natural world and strive to be wise caretakers of the land.

 - Dedication: Staff and volunteers are committed to the mission of the Center, striving for quality in all that we do.

 - Integrity: Staff and volunteers uphold honesty, open communication, mutual respect and accountability in all words and actions.

 - Diversity: The activities of the Center embrace the diversity found in the natural world, human communities, and individual perspectives.